NixOS/nix.dev/source/tutorials/nix-language.md

 :::{note}
 Nix supports other types of impure expressions, such as [lookup paths](search-path) or the constant [`builtins.currentSystem`](https://nix.dev/manual/nix/stable/language/builtin-constants.html#builtins-currentSystem).
-We do not cover those here in more detail, as they do not matter for how the Nix language works in principle, and because they are discouraged for the very reason of breaking reproducibility.
+These are not covered here in more detail, as they do not matter for how the Nix language works in principle, and because they are discouraged for the very reason of breaking reproducibility.
 :::

 (path-impurities)=